MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// Get the Command ID for the context menu item, this ID is unique and will be used by the app to return which specific item was selected.
         [propget] HRESULT CommandId([out, retval] UINT32* value);

-        /// Get the shortcut for the ContextMenuItem.
+        /// Get the keyboard shortcut for this ContextMenuItem.
+It will be the empty string if there is no keyboard shortcut.
+This is text intended to be displayed to the end user to show the keyboard shortcut.
+For example this property is `Ctrl+Shift+I` for the "Inspect" context menu item.
         [propget] HRESULT Shortcut([out, retval] LPWSTR* value);

         /// Get the Icon for the ContextMenuItem in PNG format in the form of an IStream.